3ll3d00d/ezbeq/README.md

 # ezbeq

-A simple web browser for [beqcatalogue](https://beqcatalogue.readthedocs.io/en/latest/) which integrates with [minidsp-rs](https://github.com/mrene/minidsp-rs) for local remote control of a minidsp.
+A simple web browser for [beqcatalogue](https://beqcatalogue.readthedocs.io/en/latest/) which integrates with [minidsp-rs](https://github.com/mrene/minidsp-rs) for local remote control of a minidsp or HTP-1.

 # Setup